 - If you are in a tent, definitely consider wild camping

-- Don’t discount hotels & B&Bs, even if the campsites are full you might be able to get a room.
+- Don’t discount hotels and B&Bs, even if the campsites are full you might be able to get a room.
 See our guide to the best B&B’s on the North Coast 500 for some great options.

-- Holiday cottages and apartments are another option – see our guide to holiday cottage websites in the UK for lots of websites with thousands of properties available
+- Holiday cottages and apartments are another option.
+See our guide to holiday cottage websites in the UK for lots of websites with thousands of properties available

-- Some stores, restaurants, and service stations have started offering inexpensive RV parking (and limited services) along the route as the route has gotten more busy, for example in Keiss we saw a sign advertising free overnight camping stops
+- Some stores, restaurants, and service stations have started offering inexpensive RV parking (and limited services) along the route as the route has gotten more busy.
+For example in Keiss we saw a sign advertising free overnight camping stops

 Tips for Responsible Travel when Camping on the North Coast 500

 The North Coast 500 runs through one of the most beautiful parts of Scotland, and it will hopefully remain that way for many years to come.
-However, this is also a environmentally fragile area with more limited infrastructure than many other parts of the country.
+However, this is also an environmentally fragile area with more limited infrastructure than many other parts of the country.

 Of course, the popularity of the route has brought more people to the area, which puts a bit of a strain on the local infrastructure, especially during the Spring and Summer months.
-There have also been reports of folks traveling a little irresponsibly.
+There have also been reports of folks travelling a little irresponsibly.

 To help out, we wanted to share some tips for responsible travel on the North Coast 500, to help you minimise your impact and contribute to a positive experience for everyone.

 Chemical Toilets: Dispose of your chemical toilets (and other waste) at proper dump points only.
 Don’t dump them out anywhere else, they contain highly toxic chemicals and will cause serious damage to the environment if not disposed of properly.
-Also, please note that some campsites, especially the more remote ones, may only accept Green eco friendly toilet chemicals like this.
+Also, please note that some campsites, especially the more remote ones, may only accept green eco-friendly toilet chemicals like this.

 Single Track Roads: Driving on single-track roads might be a new experience for you, and it can be a little daunting.
-Read up on our guide to driving on single track roads to master the proper etiquette, and don’t forget to use passing place to allow faster traffic to pass you.
+Read up on our guide to driving on single track roads to master the proper etiquette, and don’t forget to use passing places to allow faster traffic to pass you.

 Overnight Camping: We definitely recommend you use official campsites.
 If you choose to wild camp, make sure you do so in a zero impact way, leaving no trace behind, and only doing so where you are allowed to.
 Be careful not to block access roads or gates when you park up.